MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-dataverse-website.md

 The Dataverse form will be used to configure a form on a webpage.

-In this section you will use the Data workspace to create a Dataverse form.
+In this section, you'll use the Data workspace to create a Dataverse form.

 1. Select the table from the list of tables in **Data** workspace to which you want to create a new form.